KevinZhanglulu/reasync-hooks/README.md

 ​	`handler:(actionType)=>void`: Run when one of  `actionTypes `changes from **pending** to **rejected**.
 The `actionType` is passed to `handler` is the one that triggers the `handler`.

-​	`asyncStateReducerKey="asyncState"`: Same with this parameter in `isAsynStateSelectorHookCreator`.
+​	`asyncStateReducerKey="asyncState"`: Same with this parameter in `useIsAsyncPendingSelector`.

 #### Return